dandisy/webcore-base/README.md

         . . .
     }

-install webcore-base via composer
+#### note :
+Just now this step is needed only because for now the webcore-base does not have a release version, later this will be discarded, after we make the release version.

+Well, to install the Webcore on the existing Laravel Project is as follows :

     composer require dandisy/webcore-base:dev-master

-### Publishing Webcore Package to Your Laravel Project
+### Publishing

+This step will copy the webcore codes that you can customize into the laravel project.

     php artisan vendor:publish --tag=webcore --force

 ### Setup Laratrust

-Webcore use Laratrust for Role Based Access Control, run this artisan command to setting up it's package :
+Webcore use Laratrust as Role Based Access Control (RBAC), run the following artisan command to setting up it's package :

     php artisan laratrust:setup

 ### Dumping

+Dump the composer packages

     composer dump-autoload

 ### Migrating & Seeding

+Do the migration and seed Webcore

     php artisan migrate --seed

 #### Note :
-if you get error SQLSTATE[42000], add this in boot() function in app/Providers/AppServiceProvider.php
+if in this step you get an error SQLSTATE[42000], add the following to the boot() function in app/Providers/AppServiceProvider.php

     \Illuminate\Support\Facades\Schema::defaultStringLength(191);

-so AppServerProvider become :
+so, that way your AppServerProvider becomes :

     <?php